 4. Reeves B. The natural history of the frozen shoulder syndrome.
 Scandinavian journal of rheumatology.
 1975 Jan 1;4(4):193-6.

-5. Asheghan M, Aghda AK, Hashemi E, Hollisaz M. Investigation of the effectiveness of acupuncture in the treatment of frozen shoulder.
+5. Asheghan M, Aghda AK, Hashemi E, Hollisaz M. Investigation of the effectiveness of acupuncture in the treatment of the frozen shoulder.
 Materia socio-medica.
 2016 Jul 24;28(4):253.